 As a small community, AES is flexible with plenty of scope for staff and student interaction.
 As the programmes are broad-based with a strong international character, graduates can find employment in many industrial and academic domains.

-The MSc programme in Applied Earth Sciences offers six tracks which train students to make full use of the tools and techniques in their discipline:
+The MSc programme in Applied Earth Sciences offers various tracks which train students to make full use of the tools and techniques in their discipline: